duncombe/wikis/The-Role-and-Responsibilities-of-the-Tester-Developer.md

 * Implement the solution if it is viable
 * Regression test the solution to ensure that it works correctly and does not introduce other issues
 * Close the issue if the regression test is successful

+# Test Resources
+You will need to access the following resources to support your testing and development efforts: